aalexeeva/summer_school/XSOLLA Getting started en.md

 $callback = function (Message $message) {
   if ($message instanceof UpdateSubscriptionMessage) {
      $messageArray = $message->toArray();
-     // TODO if the subscription renewal fails for some reason, you should throw XsollaWebhookException }
+     // TODO if the subscription renewing fails for some reason, you should throw XsollaWebhookException }
 };